mathjax/MathJax-docs/web/typeset.rst

 * Loading of localization files for speech generation.

-If you are trying to use synchronous calls, any of these situations may lead to the ``retry`` error.
+If you are trying to use synchronous calls, any of these situations may lead to the ``MathJax retry`` error.
 If you are unable to move to the promise-based calls for some reason, then your only recourse is to load any of the needed extensions before typesetting or converting the math.